Newgrange Winter Solstice Lottery Draw

-Children from three local schools will choose the winning applicants.
+Children from local schools will choose the winning applicants.

 The successful people will be notified by mid October.

-Fifty names are drawn, and each of those fifty people is invited along with a
+Sixty names are drawn, and each of those sixty people is invited along with a

 guest to attend on a specific morning.
 There are ten lottery winners and their